 Victoria Cheah (b.
-1988, New York, NY) is a composer.
-Her music has been performed by ensembles such as Ensemble Cairn, PRISM Saxophone Quartet, Hunter College Opera Studio, Hunter College Symphony and others.
-She has participated in festivals such as the American Conservatory at Fontainebleau, SICPP, the International Composition Workshop at the Conservatoire de Blanc-Mesnil, European American Musical Alliance, and The Walden School.
-Past teachers include Eric Chasalow and Shafer Mahoney as well as Norma Newton (voice) and Geoffrey Burleson (piano).
-Other interests include sculpture, installation, and interdisciplinary work.
+1988, New York, NY) is a composer and installation artist.
+Her music has been performed by ensembles such as the Trio de Kooning, Talujon Percussion Quartet, PRISM Saxophone Quartet, and others.
+She has participated in festivals such as the American Conservatory at Fontainebleau, Summer Institute for Contemporary Performance Practice (SICPP), the International Composition Workshop at the Conservatoire de Blanc-Mesnil, The Walden School, and others.
+Past teachers include David Rakowski, Yu-Hui Chang, Eric Chasalow and Steven Takasugi.

-Cheah is the executive director of Sound Icon, a Boston-based, sinfonietta-sized ensemble (led by artistic director and conductor Jeffrey Means) committed to performing fundamental new music repertoire from the past few decades.
-She has also worked with other leading new music ensembles and presenters including the Manhattan Sinfonietta, the Argento Chamber Ensemble, BEAMS Electronic Music Marathon, and in summer 2012, the Composit festival in Rieti, Italy.
+Cheah is the Executive Director of Sound Icon, a Boston new music sinfonietta committed to performing progressive new music repertoire from the past few decades that has changed how we understand music.
+For more information about Sound Icon, please visit www.soundicon.org.
+She has also worked with other leading new music organizations (in administrative and production capacities) including the Manhattan Sinfonietta, the Argento Chamber Ensemble, and the Composit new music festival in Rieti, Italy, among others.

 David Dominique is a composer and performer living in Boston, MA.
 He has worked in a variety of genres including chamber music, jazz, electroacoustic music, installation, rock and experimental theater.